yslan/nekrsExamples/filter/README.md

 3. Turn off `regularization` for the desired field.
    This is user's responsibility.
-   We don't check this in the code since user can have both filter turning on.
+   We don't check this in the code since user may want to apply filter at will to arbitrary fields, says post-processing the Q-criterion.

 4. Call `nekFilter::buildKernel(kernelInfo);` in the UDF function `UDF_LoadKernels`.

-5. Call the setup function with arbitary "tag", following by the mesh, filterNode and filterWeight.
-It can have multiple filter for each fields.
+5. Call the setup function with a name tag of the filter, following by the mesh, filterNode and filterWeight.
+It can have multiple filters for each fields. e.g.
    ```
    nekFilter::setup("vel", nrs->meshV, 1, 0.01);
    nekFilter::setup("pr",  nrs->meshV, 2, 0.1);
    nekFilter::setup("ttt", cds->mesh[0], 1, 0.5);
    ```

 6. Apply filter in `UDF_ExecuteStep`.
-Use tag to apply the specific filter.
+Use the name tag to apply the specific filter.
    ```
    nekFilter::setup("vel", o_UX);
    nekFilter::setup("vel", o_UY);
    nekFilter::setup("vel", o_UZ);

+   nekFilter::setup("ttt", cds->o_S);
    ```

 ### Verification